 Central to each student’s course of study are the Foundational Studies, a core of classes that position students as leaders in their world.
 Jessup seeks to develop the whole person by developing skills in communication, quantitative reasoning, and critical thinking and by exposing students to a broad cross‐section of knowledge in the sciences, social sciences, and humanities.

 The following courses are part of the requirement for this major and are recommended to fulfill general education requirements or must be taken as part of a student’s major elective choices.

 Submit your application.
-Be sure to include a copy of your undergrad transcript if you have one.
+Be sure to include a copy of your undergrad transcript confirming at least a 2.0 GPA, if you have one.
 Otherwise, submit a copy of your high school transcript and ACT or SAT scores.
-Even though Jessup doesn’t require a minimum GPA or minimum standardized test scores, both are considered during the decision process.
 You will also need to submit a copy of the university form.